EdDataScienceEES/tutorial-HeleneEngler/index.md

 model.null  2 719.5867
 model.1     3 671.2654
 ```
-The AIC of `model.1` is smaller than that of the null model, so we can keep temperature and add more parameters:
+The AIC of `model.1` is significantly smaller than that of the null model, so we can keep temperature and add more parameters:

+> **_NOTE_**: *When comparing the AICs of models, a difference greater than two units is usually considered a significant difference.*
 ```
 # Add on to the model
 model.2 <- lm(log.ht ~ temp + rain, data=traits)                # Include rain